anthonynguyen2021/anthonynguyen2021.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome!
-I am Anthony Nguyen and am currently in my 5th (final) year of my PhD program in Applied Mathematics at the <a href="https://www.math.ucdavis.edu/">University of California, Davis</a>.
+I am Anthony Nguyen and am currently in my final year of my PhD program in Applied Mathematics at the <a href="https://www.math.ucdavis.edu/">University of California, Davis</a>.
 I work with Professor <a href="https://sites.google.com/view/kriznakumar/home"> Krishna Balasubramanian</a> (PhD advisor) on designing stochastic algorithms and analyzing their convergence properties.

 <b>I am currently looking for full-time positions in software engineering and data science.
 Contact me if there is an opportunity!</b>